Shivoham Shiva Temple

-The Shivoham Shiva Temple is a temple situated on Old Airport Road, Bangalore, India, dedicated to the Hindu deity Lord Shiva.
+Shivoham Shiva Temple is a Hindu temple, situated on Old Airport Road, Bangalore, India, dedicated to the Hindu deity Shiva.
 Built in 1995, it features a 65 ft statue of Shiva.
 The temple attracts an estimated 500,000 worshippers and visitors each year, including between 100,000 and 150,000 on the occasion of Maha Shivaratri.

 History

-Formerly known as the Shiv Mandir, the temple was consecrated by Sri Shankaracharya of Sringeri on 26 February 1995.
-The idol of Lord Shiva was created by the sculptor Kashinath.
-The temple was renamed as the Shivoham Shiva Temple in 2016, when the focus of the temple shifted to helping people attain Moksha by understanding the principles in ancient vedic texts.
+Formerly known as the Shiv Mandir, the temple was consecrated by the Shankaracharya of Sringeri on 26 February 1995.
+The murti of Shiva was created by the sculptor Kashinath.
+The temple was renamed as the Shivoham Shiva Temple in 2016, when the focus of the temple shifted to helping people attain moksha by understanding the principles in ancient Vedic texts.

 Features of the temple

-The entrance to the temple has a 25-foot (7.6 m) Shiva Linga, the biggest in Bengaluru city.
+The entrance to the temple has a 25-foot (7.6 m) lingam, the biggest in Bengaluru city.

-The statue of Lord Shiva depicts the River Ganges flowing out of his hair.
-The statue is seated in a meditative posture with his Damaru and Trishula, as mentioned in the Shiva Purana.
+The statue of Shiva depicts the River Ganges flowing out of his hair.
+The statue is seated in a meditative posture with his damaru and trishula, as mentioned in the Shiva Purana.

-Besides the 65-foot statue of Lord Shiva is a 32-foot statue of Lord Ganesha, unveiled on 1 March 2003 by Dada J.P.
+Besides the 65-foot statue of Shiva is a 32-foot statue of Ganesha, unveiled on 1 March 2003 by Dada J.P.
 Vaswani.
-Worshippers often tie saffron-coloured threads in front of Lord Ganesha, in the hope that the deity will resolve their problems.
-Several healing stones are placed at the sanctuary facing the idol of Lord Shiva.
+Worshippers often tie saffron-coloured threads in front of Ganesha, in the hope that the deity would resolve their problems.
+Several healing stones are placed at the sanctuary facing the idol of Shiva.
 Devotees touch or embrace these healing stones in the hope of experiencing miracles.